g-uva/JupyterK8sMonitor/README.md

 ro-crate-metadata.json
 ```

+4. Apply PodMonitor and Nginx configurations.
+5. The app should be ready to use! 👍

 #### Run workflows and extract metrics (examples)
 For the moment, the configuration files can be found in `/home/goncalo/jhub-helm-config/export-metrics-pod/`.
 The only relevant files are: